-Located within one of the nation’s largest single-campus universities and one of the most diverse regions in the nation, the Department of Child and Adolescent Development encourages students to combine academic pursuits with hands-on experience.
+Located within one of the nation’s largest single-campus universities and one of the most diverse regions in the nation, the Department of Child and Adolescent Development provides rich opportunities for students to combine academic pursuits with hands-on experience.
 As you explore our academic programs, you will find ample evidence of our commitment to the educational and professional goals of students, and our extensive and meaningful connections to the community.

 Our program prides itself on its commitment to developing effective leaders, professionals and scholars committed to solving complex social problems.
 A major focal point of our program includes training students to be reflective practitioners and to use the scientific method, including evidence-based knowledge, in making personal and professional decisions related to the education, healthy development and well-being of humans.
 We provide a strong academic foundation for the next generation of clinicians, teachers, policymakers and researchers dedicated to serving the infants, children, teenagers and young adults in a global society.